UBC-CS/cpsc330-2022W1/_sources/README.md

 - All homework assignments can be done and handed in online.
 - All exams will be held online.
 (But you need to be present in the classroom to write the exam unless there is a legitimate reason for not doing so.)
 - Most of the class activity will be video recorded and will be made available to you.
-- Before each class, I'll also try to post some [videos on YouTube](https://www.youtube.com/watch?v=-1hTcS5ZE4w&list=PLHofvQE1VlGtZoAULxcHb7lOsMved0CuM) to facilitate hybrid learning.
 - There will be at least a few office hours which will be held online.

 We are working on this course during the global pandemic.
 In general, everyone is struggling to some extent.
 If you tell me you are having trouble, I am not going to judge you or think less of you.
 I hope you will extend me the same grace!